-JOINT BASE ANDREWS, MD (AP) - JOINT BASE ANDREWS, Md.
+JOINT BASE ANDREWS, Md.
 (AP) — The military base outside Washington where the presidential plane Air Force One is stationed was temporarily locked down Thursday after an “active shooter” report that turned out to be a false alarm.

 The report stemmed from someone who made a distress call after seeing security forces doing a routine inspection.
 The confusion was heightened by a planned active shooter drill at Joint Base Andrews that had not yet begun.
 Officials said in a Facebook post Thursday that there was no shooter and no threat to the base or workers there.